nisha0626/eth-AVX-Proof/README.md

 # ErrorHandling Contract

-This is a Solidity Errorhandling  contract that will show different error handling techniques using `require`,`assert`, `revert`, and  functions.
+This is a Solidity smart contract that  utilizes assert, revert, and require functions in Solidity.

 ## License